-- CORRECT 30° file holders are marked with guide marks to align file properly to produce correct top plate angle. - LESS THAN 30° for cross cutting. - MORE THAN 30° feathered edge dulls quickly.
+CORRECT 30° - file holders are marked with guide marks to align file properly to produce correct top plate angle.

 Side plate angle

 - Correct 80° Produced automatically if you use the correct diameter file in the file holder. - Hook "Grabs" and dulls quickly; increases the potential of kickback.
 Results from using a file with a diameter too small or a file held too low. - Backward Slope Needs too much feed pressure; causes excessive wear to the bar and chain.
 Results from using a file with a diameter too large or file held too high.